argoflow/argoflow-aws/README.md

   kustomize build distribution/argocd/base/ | kubectl apply -f -
   ```

-- If you are using a private repo (not that this will use an ExternalSecret to fetch git credentials from the AWS Secret Manager):
+- If you are using a private repo (note that this will use an ExternalSecret to fetch git credentials from the AWS Secret Manager):

   ```bash
   kustomize build distribution/argocd/overlays/private-repo/ | kubectl apply -f -